Greatest Literature banner

 I once heard the Canadian writer Morley Callaghan describe Norman Mailer as a showboat more than a writer.
 For Mailer is part of a post-World War II generation of U.S. writers—along with Gore Vidal, Truman Capote and others—who became known as widely for their media appearances as for their literary works.

-But Mailer also produced a very large body of work.
+But Mailer also produced a very large and serious body of work.
 Will some of it stand the test of time as well as the works of the famous American expatriate writers from Callaghan's time earlier in the century?
 Mailer himself once measured himself against Ernest Hemingway, although his style turned out to be quite different.

 Perhaps, now that Mailer's political and literary causes have receded into the past somewhat and now that he's no longer around to keep telling us how great he is, it's a good time to reassess the work of this prolific writer.